NuGet/Entropy/SDKPatchTool/ReadMe.md

 | 6.10.5 | January 2024 | 8.0.3xx | daily | We're testing the latest 8.0.3xx, before the release sometime in 2024 |
 | X.Y.Z | September 2024 | 9.0.3xx | daily | We're testing the latest 9.0.1xx, before the release in November 2024 |

+#### What to do when tests fail

+When tests fail with the current channel and `daily` quality, please rerun the tests with `preview` quality for the same release, or a `GA` version of the previous release as available.

+If *all* tests fail, please rerun against the previous release with a quality `GA` to check for regression.